Covid 19 coronavirus: Mum's heartbreak after daughter dies during lockdown; banned from holding tangi

 Leilani Jane Tui Ann Apiata-Selwyn, 24, was diagnosed with rheumatic heart disease aged 9.

-Her heartbroken mother, Edwina Apiata, said her daughter died of it last week.
+Her heartbroken mother, Edwina Apiata, said her daughter died of it on Friday.

 Although Leilani had been sick for many years, her death was still a shock.

-She died in her partner's arms in their Ranui home but her partner performed CPR until St John Ambulance staff arrived to settle her heart into a normal rhythm.
+She died in her partner's arms in their Ranui home early on Friday morning but her partner performed CPR until St John Ambulance staff arrived to settle her heart into a normal rhythm.
 However, she died in North Shore Hospital's intensive care unit hours later.

 READ MORE: